curl/everything-curl/http-redirects.md

 and keep going to the new URI from now on when the original URI is requested.

 The temporary alternative is 302.
-Right now the server wants the client to send a GET request to B, but it shouldn't cache this but keep trying the original URI when directed to it next time.
+Right now the server wants the client to send a GET request to B, but it should not cache this but keep trying the original URI when directed to it next time.

 Note that both 301 and 302 will make browsers do a GET in the next request,